StageGuillaumeVerrier/stage_guillaume/README.md

 1. Review of the theory of basic fluid mechanics, on the following topics:

   a.
 Internal flows;
-  When a fluid is flowing inside a solide (like a pipe), depending on the parametres of the pipe the fluid can be in a laminar flow (Re<2000) or a turbulent flow (Re>5000)or in a transition flow (2000<Re<5000) depending the speed of the fluid and the geometry of the pipe.
+  When a fluid is flowing inside a solid (like a pipe), depending on the parameters of the pipe the fluid can be in a laminar flow (Re<2000) or a turbulent flow (Re>5000) or in a transition flow (2000<Re<5000) depending the speed of the fluid and the geometry of the pipe.
 Depending the roughness of the pipe, different head losses can be observed for a fluid in movement (see below)

   b.
 Venturi tubes;
     Venturi tubes are tubes based on the venturi effect : for an internal flow, the reduction of the passage section implies a raise of the velocity and a drop of the static pressure.
 Venturi tubes a commonly used to check the flow rate of a fluid.